GNDR-WOMEN'S STUDIES

 3 Credits (3)

 Introduction to multicultural women's traditions through intensive study of works by women writers.
-Same as ENGL 380V.
+Taught with ENGL 380V.
+May be repeated up to 3 credits.

 GNDR 381V.
 Women's Health Issues